EweEweUWU/Ensoulsharp/EzKalista/README.md

 **To do**
 - Improve R logic.
-- Use E on non killable minions.
+- Fix E damage to legendary mobs.